 If the sheets your hostel provides isn’t quite satisfactory, it’s safe to say that the pillow won’t be either.
 You must accompany your personal travel sheet with a personal travel pillow if you want a complete sanitary sleeping experience.
 Plus, red-eye transportation or any long-haul transfers are more comfortable when you have a comfy pillow to rely on.
 They’re also available in compact and easy-to-pack options, so don’t forego this touch of added comfort.

 Whether you’re traveling for a weekend or for a year, it’s difficult to keep your usual workout routine on the road.
 There are loads of workouts online to print and follow, but there’s nothing like being in a gym with proper exercise equipment.
 Enter: Monkii Bars.
 You can set up your workout station anywhere – hotel rooms, mountainsides, your backyard – and the pocket gym comes with its own app so you can learn the ropes (cough, cough) of staying fit on the road!

 #14 – Ear plugs

 Small, light and easy to forget – but very important addition to your what to pack for China essentials – is a set of ear plugs.
 Big cities in China are noisy.
 Possibly even more so in hostels that are usually located near airports and train stations.
-And if you’re a veteran hostel patron, you know hostels are pretty noisy in general, too.
+And if you’re a veteran hostel patron and you plan to backpack China, you know hostels are pretty noisy in general, too.
 Improve your probability and quality of sleep by plugging up those ears and creating your own peace and quiet.

 #15 – Travel Adapter